Tortious Interference: Legal Elements, Defenses, and Remedies

 A successful claim depends on proving the defendant knew about the relationship.
 This is usually shown in written statements or proven through the actions of the defendant.
 If the defendant can prove they didn't know about the relationship, interference cannot have occurred.

-It's possible the defendant did not believe the relationship was valid, which led them to believe they were not interfering.
+It is possible that the defendant did not believe the relationship was valid, leading them to assume they were not interfering.
 However, legally speaking, they may still have interfered.

 Goal to Interfere

 Intent is key in interference cases.
 The intent of the defendant must be proven to win these claims.
 This means they either intentionally interfered or they performed some other action knowing that interference was a likely result.
-However, intent doesn't always mean guilt.
+However, intent alone does not always establish liability.
 It's possible for a legal business action to result in interference, which does not serve as the basis for a claim.

 Real Interference